-Students wanting to study abroad don’t have to search far for the opportunities available to them, thanks to Oklahoma Study Abroad, a clearinghouse of information for students looking for study-abroad programs offered in the state…
+Students wanting to study abroad don’t have to search far for the opportunities available to them, thanks to Oklahoma State Regents for Higher Education, a clearinghouse of information for students looking for study-abroad programs offered in the state…

 Acadia University: Acadia University provides various internship programs in several countries, which are combined with academic courses.